Max Morlock

+Club career

 In his youth he learned to play football at Eintracht Nürnberg.
 In 1940 he became a member of the then famous 1.
 FC Nürnberg, debuting in the first team on 30 November 1941.
 Until 1964 he appeared more than 900 times in the first team of the so-called Club and scored about 700 goals.
 In 1948 and 1961 he led the team to German championships, in 1962 to the German Cup.
 38 years old he even appeared 21 times in the founding season of the German Bundesliga.
 He also was top scorer of the Oberliga Süd in 1950–51 and 1951–52.

+International career

 His first cap for the national team was in 1950, when he played instead of the injured Fritz Walter.
 He was a member of the West Germany team that won their first World Cup in 1954.
 In the final match against Hungary Morlock scored West Germany's first goal to start the comeback after going 2–0 down.
 He received his last cap in a friendly game against Egypt in December 1958.